-- In Germany children and families have limited access to state-funded, professional legal representation for appeals, which often results in families and children having to bear the costs of the appeal themselves. - In the Netherlands, until recently, unaccompanied children as well as asylum-seeking families, were immediately appointed state-funded legal representative.
-Since November 2019, the government has announced that free legal assistance will no longer be granted from the start of the asylum procedure, but only after the rejection of the asylum application. - Despite the complexities of UK immigration law, the government has not signalled any plans to make state-funded legal aid available for children in families in non-asylum immigration cases, except in exceptional circumstances. - In all four countries, accompanied children are often denied the right to be heard, and frequently treated as a "footnote" to their parents' files, which means that child-specific or individual reasons for grants of asylum or other immigration status may be overlooked.
+- In Germany children and families have limited access to state-funded, professional legal representation for appeals, which often results in families and children having to bear the costs of the appeal themselves. - Despite the complexities of UK immigration law, the government has not signalled any plans to make state-funded legal aid available for children in families in non-asylum immigration cases, except in exceptional circumstances. - In all four countries, accompanied children are often denied the right to be heard, and frequently treated as a "footnote" to their parents' files, which means that child-specific or individual reasons for grants of asylum or other immigration status may be overlooked.